 AD Logon Service

-You can generate a new API Key for the AD Logon Service if you need to do so.
+You can generate a new API Key for the AD Login Service if you intend to identify users based on login events.

 You can also use a key generated on another USS Gateway server.
 Click Use Existing Key and paste the existing key into the text field.